tower120/SyncedChunkedArray/Readme.md

 When maintance occurs, element may be moved.
 If element have trackable_iterators, they all will be updated with its new address (actually chunk/index).

 Price to call `trackable_iterator.lock()` is similar to `weak_ptr.lock()`.
 But unlike `weak_ptr.lock()` which only guarantee object aliveness, `trackable_iterator` also provide object thread-safety.

+---

+# N.B.

+* `SyncedChunkedArray` move now may be not-thread safe (I'm not sure).
+* `~SyncedChunkedArray()` will block, untill all iterations finishes, and all trackable_iterators unlocks.

+* As you can see, it is theoretically possible to have ordered `SyncedChunkedArray`.
+With only `emplace_back()`, `erase`, `iterate` operations. compact/merge operation will cost higher, all other the same.
+Let me know, if you have need in this.